neams-th-coe/cardinal/doc/content/publications.md

 ["Coupled Monte Carlo and Thermal-Hydraulics Modeling of a Prismatic Gas Reactor Fuel Assembly Using Cardinal"](https://www.researchgate.net/publication/360681454_Coupled_Monte_Carlo_and_Thermal-Hydraulics_Modeling_of_a_Prismatic_Gas_Reactor_Fuel_Assembly_Using_Cardinal?_sg%5B1%5D=1Iq-lQWwadAANa8I10BgfiSiL9agM7rVq-JhJIgNRg2JQgPqQEq6hU82MhzPEQphXzZrYciSQA)
 *Proceedings of PHYSOR* (2022)

+# Molten Salt Reactors

+A.J.
+Novak, H. Brooks, P. Shriwise, A. Hegazy, and A. Davis, "Multiphysics Coupling of OpenMC CAD-Based Transport to MOOSE using Cardinal and Aurora" *Proceedings of M&C* (2023)

 # Lead Fast Reactors

 H. Park, Y. Yu, E. Shemon, and A. Novak,
+"Development of a Coupled Code System with Griffin, MOOSE and NekRS for Hot Channel Factor Evaluation in Fast Reactor" *Proceedings of M&C* (2023)

+H. Park, Y. Yu, E. Shemon, and A. Novak,
 "Progress on Demonstration of a MOOSE-Based Coupled Capability for Hot Channel Factors in Fast Reactors" *Argonne National Laboratory*, ANL/NSE-22/45 (2022)

 # Sodium Fast Reactors

+A.J.
+Novak, C. Bourdot Dutra, D. Shaver, and E. Merzari, "NekRS CFD Simulations of Interassembly Flow in Sodium Fast Reactors" *Proceedings of Nureth* (2023)

 A.J.
 Novak, P. Shriwise, P.K.
 Romano, R. Rahaman, E. Merzari, and D. Gaston, ["Coupled Monte Carlo Transport and Conjugate Heat Transfer for Wire-Wrapped Bundles Within the MOOSE Framework](https://www.tandfonline.com/doi/epdf/10.1080/00295639.2022.2158715?needAccess=true&role=button)